 Cause

-If you enter an IP address in the Hostname / IP Address Range parameter (Scan Details > Settings > Main) instead of the hostname/FQDN the SSL certificate was issued for, beSECURE will report the vulnerability in your scan results report.
+If you enter an IP address in the Hostname / IP Address Range parameter (Scan Details > Settings > Main) instead of the hostname or FQDN the SSL certificate was issued for, beSECURE will report the vulnerability in your scan results report.

 Resolution